 Figure 2 depicts the optimal capital requirements γ_l^ and γ_h^ over the same range of values of c as in Figure 1, together with the Basel II requirements $\gamma_l = 3.2\%$ and $\gamma_h = 5.5\%$.
 The cost of bank capital (relative to the low incidence of credit rationing at the implied equilibrium levels of capital) explains why for low values of c (less than 25%), the socially optimal capital requirements would be comparatively much more cyclical and lower in level than the requirements of Basel II.
 For instance, with c = 0, the socially optimal γ_l^ is zero, while γ_h^ is close to 4%.
-The picture changes as c increases: the goal of reducing banks' probability of failure in state l as well as in preserving their capacity to lend when the economy switches to state h makes the optimal capital requirements higher in level and less cyclically varying.
+The picture changes as c increases: the goal of reducing banks' probability of failure in state l as well as in preserving their capacity to lend when the economy switches to state h makes the optimal capital requirements higher in level and less cyclically-varying.
 Curiously, under our calibration, the optimal level and degree of cyclical dependence of the optimal requirements virtually coincide with those associated with Basel II when the social cost of bank failure amounts to about 25% of bank assets.
-For larger values of c, γ_l^ and γ_h^ are higher, but less cyclically varying, than their Basel II counterparts.
+For larger values of c, γ_l^ and γ_h^ are higher, but less cyclically-varying, than their Basel II counterparts.

 Figure 2.
-Optimal capital requirements

-This figure depicts the optimal capital requirements for different values of the social cost of bank failure c.
+Optimal capital requirements as a function of c This figure depicts the optimal capital requirements for different values of the social cost of bank failure c.
 The horizontal lines correspond to the (Tier 1) capital requirements of Basel II, which are included to facilite the comparison.
-The underlying parameterization is described in Table 3.
+The underlying parameterization is described in Table 3 and the non-pledgeable return b equals 0.04.

 Figure 2 provides an interesting preliminary assessment of the direction taken in Basel III.
-As described in BCBS (2010), this new international agreement on regulatory standards reinforces capital regulation by means of higher requirements of core Tier 1 capital and by complementing them with a capital preservation buffer and a countercyclical buffer.
-The idea behind these mandatory buffers is to force banks to build them up in good times (state l) but allowing their use in bad times (state h).
+As described in BCBS (2010), the new international agreement on regulatory standards reinforces capital regulation by means of higher requirements of core Tier 1 capital and by complementing them with a capital preservation buffer and a countercyclical buffer.
+The idea behind these mandatory buffers is to force banks to build them up in good times (state l) and release them in bad times (state h).
 Under the lens of our model, this new regulation would be consistent with a social welfare maximizing choice under the assessment that the social cost of bank failure is at or above the highest levels of c depicted in Figure 2.
-It should be noted that for these levels of the social cost of bank failure the optimal capital requirements have much less cyclical variability than the Basel II requirements, which supports the introduction of the new mandatory buffers.39
+For these levels of the social cost of bank failure, the optimal capital requirements are higher but have much less cyclical variability than those of Basel II, which suggests that countercyclical add-ons such as the new mandatory buffers go in the right direction.39